ShahriarMalik/my-vocabulary-app/README.md

 ## Database Schema Overview

 The database schema for **VokabelProfi - German Vocabulary Learning Platform** is designed to support the application's core functionality, including user management, vocabulary management, exercises, translations, and progress tracking.
 Below is an overview of the tables and their relationships.
+For a detailed visualization of the database schema, please refer to the PDF in the `sql` folder.

 ### Tables: